Josh-Wickens/djangos-restaurant/README.md

 - Heroku - Used to deploy application.
 - Cloudinary - To store images.
 - PostgreSQL - To store model data.
-- Justinmind - for wireframes and design.
+- Justinmind - For wireframes and design.

 ___